AreParameswarudu/AWS-DEV-SCRIPTS/Docker/exercise-docker/questions.md

     ```

 # Q3.
 Write a Dockerfile to containerize a Python Flask application.
 Expose port 5000 and ensure the app runs on container start.

+The required files fo this question were mentioned in the folder/dir  `flask-based-application`.